-The RCCD will hold its next quarterly meeting on Thursday, June 10, 2021 at 6:00 p.m. at the Liberty Center Baptist Church, 3071 W Cherry St, Liberty Center, IN.
-Masks are recommended.
-Social distancing is observed.
-The public is invited to attend, but seating is limited.
+The RCCD will hold its next quarterly meeting on Thursday, March 9, 2023 at 6:00 p.m. at the Rock Creek Conservancy District office, 117 W. Harvest Rd., Bluffton.
+The public is invited to attend, seating is limited.

 The Rock Creek Conservancy District was established by court proceedings in 1966, with the support of more than 60% of the landowners within the watershed, to manage reconstruction activities and maintain the works of improvements.

 The Rock Creek watershed contains a drainage area of 61,020 acres located in Wells and Huntington Counties, Indiana.
 The purpose of the Rock Creek project was to reduce upstream flooding and to provide an adequate outlet for the watershed area.
 Construction began in the spring of 1969, and the project was completed in 1975.
 The Rock Creek is the outlet for many lateral tiles and open drains.

 The District is managed by a board of five directors, who are residents within the Rock Creek watershed and are acquainted with drainage matters.
 The Board of Directors are: Robert Mautz (Huntington Co.); Roger Irick (Huntington Co.); Roger McAfee (Wells Co.); Mike Schumm (Wells Co.); and Jeff Prible (Wells Co.).

 Rock Creek Improvements

 The Rock Creek Conservancy District (RCCD) performs a variety of maintenance measures on the Rock Creek and its tributaries.
 Those items include replacing or installing new pipes, clearing accumulations of brush and downed trees from the channel, and an annual spray program that is completed on approximately 1/2 of the creek each year.